klslz/sKit/README.md

 ### sKit-tweaks

-This tool runs activates pCP related efficiency tweaks during the boot process.
+This tool applies efficiency measures during the boot process.
-The first batch of mods will be applied after 20 seconds the 2nd more agressive batch will be launched after 180 seconds.
+The first batch of measures will be applied after 20 seconds, the 2nd more agressive batch will be launched after 180 seconds.
-The default configuration of the tool is to get autostarted at system boot.
+The default configuration of the tool is to get autostarted 20s after system boot.
-It can to be enabled or disabled via the pCP-WEB-UI under custom commands..
+It can easily be enabled or disabled via the pCP-WEB-UI under custom commands.

 ### sKit-check.sh

-This tool checks the configuration state of pCP against
+This tool checks the configuration state of your pCP installation against

 * sKit enabled configs and tweaks
-* and some of the recommendations made in my Audio Streaming series blog.
+* and some of the recommendations made in my "Audio Streaming Series".

 As OPTION: